 - A Trademark identifies the products and services.

 - It guarantees the quality and source of the products and services.

 - It advertises and promotes the products and services.

 - It creates a lasting image in the mind of the public.

 Why a Trademark has to be protected?

 Forming a new name with a unique style requires ingenuity and a very creative and articulate mind.
-It is very important to protect such creative efforts so that the distinctive features are maintained throughout without it becoming diluted due to various reasons.
-A Trademark has inherent right by virtue of common law generated by use of the Trademark and the right is further validated and obtains a prima facie evidentiary recognition under the Statute by its registration with the Trademark Authority.
+It is very important to protect such creative efforts so that the distinctive features are maintained throughout without them becoming diluted due to various reasons.
+A Trademark has an inherent right by virtue of common law generated by the use of the Trademark and the right is further validated and obtains a prima facie evidentiary recognition under the Statute by its registration with the Trademark Authority.